-My name is Jodi Leffue, and I am a 52 year old woman from Franklin County, Virginia.
+My name is Jodi Leffue, and I am from Franklin County, Virginia.

 In August 2017, I attended a family vacation on a cruise.
 I had a wonderful time on the cruise.
 I noticed I could feel the ship rock but was able to still enjoy myself.
 On the excursions, I still had the sensation of the boat moving.
 Once I returned home, I still felt the rocking sensation.
 I went to an urgent care physician who prescribed short term valium – with no reduction in symptoms.